 4. If the library has the journal, pay close attention to the dates each option provides access to.
 In this case, we're looking for an article from 2014, so the first link won't work for us.
 We need to choose an option that includes 2014.

 5. Next, you'll be taken to a website where you can access the journal.
+NOTE: each website might be organized differently but have a similar process.
+Be aware of possible similarities within each separate website.
 Search the title of the article in the top search box: "Lessons that last: Former youth organizers’ reflections on what and how they learned."
 NOTE: Make sure you are searching "This Journal" in the drop-down menu, since many vendors provide access to several journals.
 If you have trouble, try entering fewer words from the article title, or search the author's name.

 6. Click on the article title.